gvwilson/sensibleadventures/shapers/shapers.md

 the character's starting level (without any training) is equal to that trait.
 If a specific level is listed;
-the character starts with that, while "--" means that the character starts with no ability at all, and must rely on fluke rolls to succeed.
+the character starts with that, while "--" means that the character starts with no skill at all, and must rely on fluke rolls to succeed.

 #### Skills that Depend on Dexterity